-1The pursuit of the royal forces did not immediately follow the retreat of the insurgents.
-After the latter had withdrawn their shattered strength, the English regiments, upon many of which they had produced a dreadful impression, were to commence or sustain a general pursuit.
 The English dragoons at length did break forward, and join, as intended, in the centre of the field, so as to make a vigourous and united charge upon the rear of the fugitives.
-Charles's army then broke into two great bodies of unequal magnitude ; one of which took the open road for Inverness, while the other turned off towards the sonth-west, crossed the water of Nairn, and found refuge among the hills.
+Charles's army then broke into two great bodies of unequal magnitude; one of which took the open road for Inverness, while the other turned off towards the south-west, crossed the water of Nairn, and found refuge among the hills

-The state of the first of these divisions was the most disastrous, their route admitting of the casiest pursuit.
-It lay along an open meor, which the light horse of the enemy could bound over with the utmost speed.
+The state of the first of these divisions was the most disastrous, their route admitting of the easiest pursuit.
+It lay along an open moor, which the light horse of the enemy could bound over with the utmost speed.
 A dreadful slaughter took place, involving many of the inhabitants of Inverness, who had approached the battle-ground from curiosity, and whose dress subjected them to the undiscriminating vengeance of the soldiery.
-Some of the French, who field early, reached Inverness in safety; but scarcely any who wore the Highland dress escaped.
-A broad pavement of carnage marked four out of the five miles intervening betwixt the battle-field and that city; the last of the slain being found at a place called Millburn, about a mile from the extremity of the suburbs.
+Some of the French, who fled early, reached Inverness in safety; but scarcely any who wore the Highland dress escaped.
+A broad prevening to carnage marked four out of the five miles intervening betwixt the battle-field and that city; the last of the slain being found at a place called Millburn, about a mile from the extremity of the suburbs.

-Some other portions of the retiring army displayed a self-protecting coolness and resolution.[†] The right wing, in its way to cross the river Nairn, met a large party of English dragoons which had been dispatched to intercept them.
+Some other portions of the retiring army displayed a self-protecting coolness and resolution.
+The right wing, in its way to cross the river Nairn, met a large party of English dragoons which had been dispatched to intercept them.
 Such was the desperate fury of their appearance, that the troopers opened their ranks in respectful silence to permit them to pass.
 Only one man attempted to annoy the wretched fugitives.
 He was an officer, and dearly did he pay for his temerity.
-Advancing to seize a Highlander, the man cat him down with one blow of his claymore.
+Advancing to scize a Highlander, the man cut him down with one blow of his claymore.
 Not content with this, the Highlander stooped down, and with the greatest deliberation, possessed himself of his victim's gold watch.
 He then joined the retreat, whilst the commander of the party could only look on in silence, astonished at the coolness of the mountaineer.

-Another Highlander signalised himself in a still more remarkable mauner.
-He was a man of prodigious bodily strength; his name Golice Machane.
-When all his companions had ited, Golice, singled out and wounded, set his back against a wall, and, with his target and claymore, bore singly the onset of a party of
+Another Highlander signalised himself in a still more remarkable manner.
+He was a man of prodigious bodily strength; his name Golice Macbane.
+When all his companions had fled, Golice, singled out and wounded, set his back against a wall, and, with his target and claymore, bore singly the onset of a party of

-The Rev. Donald Mackintosh, usually called Bishop Mackintosh, writing in 1810, says, "Joha Miln, an old bellman in Edinhurgh, is still alive : he is one of the fifteen men whom our Clan Chattan left of Barrel's regiment at Culloden."-MS. in my possession."
+\ The Rev. Donald Mackintosh, usually called Bishop Mackintosh, writing in 1810, says, '' John Miln, an old bellman in Edinburgh, is still alive: he is one of the fifteen men whom our Clan Chattan left of Barrel's regiment at Culloden."-MS. in my possession."